AtheerHani/SWE363-Web-Engineering-Development-Project-T251/README.md

 Usage Instructions & Examples
 -----------------------------
 - Open the dev server at: http://localhost:3000
 - Navigate to `/reservations` to see the reservations page.
-Currently the page uses hardcoded dummy data until the backend API is available.
+Currently the page uses hardcoded dummy data until we create the backend API.
 - Cancel a reservation using the "Cancel Reservation" button; a confirmation modal will appear.

 Team